Magnetic field induces giant nonlinear optical response in Weyl semimetals: Landau levels in a Weyl semimetal and matrix elements

 \be \hat H = \eta v_F \hbar \left[ \left( k_x - \frac{eB}{\hbar} y \right) \sigma_x -i\frac{\partial}{\partial y} \sigma_y + k_z \sigma_z \right], \ee where $v_F$ is the Fermi velocity, $\eta = \pm 1$ is the chirality of the node, $\boldsymbol \sigma$ is the vector of Pauli matrices, $-e$ is the electron charge, and we assume $e>0$, $B>0$.

 This Hamiltonian can be easily reduced to the harmonic oscillator problem.
 The eigenstates are

 where

-is the energy spectrum, $y_0(k_x) = \hbar k_x/eB$ determines the center (``position'') of the wavefunction with momentum $k_x$, $L_x$ and $L_z$ are linear dimensions of the system in the $x-$ and $z-$directions, correspondingly.
-We have introduced properly normalized harmonic oscillator eigenfunctions
+is the energy spectrum, $y_0(k_x) = \hbar k_x/eB$ determines the center (``position'') of the wave function with momentum $k_x$, and $L_x$ and $L_z$ are linear dimensions of the system in the $x-$ and $z-$directions, correspondingly.
+We have introduced properly normalized harmonic oscillator eigenfunctions:

 \be f_n(\xi) = \left( \frac{eB}{\pi \hbar }\right)^{1/4} \frac1{\sqrt{2^n n!}} \exp\left( - \frac{\xi^2}{2} \right) H_n(\xi), \qquad n=0, 1, 2,\ldots \ee with the Hermite polynomials

 \be H_n(\xi) \equiv (-1)^n e^{\xi^2}\frac{d^n e^{-\xi^2}}{d \xi^n}. \ee